OpenEVSE/openevse_esp32_firmware/readme.md

 `openevse/rapi/in/$SC 13`

-The payload can be left blankc if the RAPI command does not require a payload e.g.
+The payload can be left blank if the RAPI command does not require a payload e.g.

 `openevse/rapi/in/$GC`